fadumasaidcodes/Faduma-Portfolio/README.md

 *   Easily navigate the site and find the information I need.
 *   See a clear overview of the Web developer's skills and experience.
 *   View samples of the Web developer previous work.
-*   Easily contact the designer for more information.
+*   Easily contact the Web developer for more information.

 ```
 ## Scope